-Wheat is actually a safe food for my teenage niece, but due to her many other allergies, we couldn’t find a suitable bread for her at the grocer.
-She now bakes at least one loaf of 100% whole wheat bread a week for sandwiches and toast, but this week, I got back in the kitchen and made a vegan variation on our favorite recipe and spiked it with Bob’s Red Mill 8 Grain Hot Cereal.
-You can see the little grains peeking out on the top of the loaf in the picture above.
-The wholesome 8 Grain Mix adds “nuttiness” thanks to the sunflower seeds and flaxseeds, while the tiny little whole grains provide AMAZING texture, flavor, and nutrition (it provides another 12 grams of fiber and 18 grams of protein to this loaf).
+But this week, I got back in the kitchen and made a vegan variation on our favorite recipe and spiked it with Bob’s Red Mill 8 Grain Hot Cereal.
+You can see the little grains peeking out on the top of the loaf in the picture below.
+The wholesome 8 Grain Mix adds “nuttiness” thanks to the sunflower seeds and flaxseeds, while the tiny little whole grains provide AMAZING texture, flavor, and nutrition.
+They actually add 12 grams of fiber and 18 grams of protein to this loaf.

-And some of you might be wondering, how did I get whole grain bread that is so darn fluffy?!
-This really is a light, tender whole wheat bread loaf, like one that you might find at the grocer, but without additives, preservatives, dough conditioners, refined flours / sugars or other questionable ingredients.
+Some of you might be wondering, how did I bake such fluffy whole grain bread?!
+This really is a light, tender whole wheat bread loaf, like one that you might find at the bakery.
+But it’s free of additives, preservatives, dough conditioners, refined flours / sugars, or other questionable ingredients.
 The secret lies in two amazing pantry supplies: white-wheat flour and wheat gluten.

 Wheat gluten is the protein in flour that naturally gives bread its characteristic tender, fluffy and chewy textures.
 However, whole wheat flour contains less of it than all-purpose or white bread flour, which is why wheat bread is often denser and more crumbly.
 Adding about 1 tablespoon wheat gluten (it is also easy to find in stores or online and one package lasts for many loaves) per 1 cup whole wheat flour is the formula that I like for 100% whole wheat or whole grain bread.

-- My breakfast favorite: Slather a slice with lightly salted almond butter and sprinkled with cinnamon.
-Serve with hot tea.
+For breakfast, I slather a slice with lightly salted almond butter or cashew butter and enjoy it with a big mug of hot tea.

-By ingredients, this whole wheat bread recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, vegan, vegetarian, and refined sugar-free.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, nut-free, peanut-free, vegan, vegetarian, and refined sugar-free.
 The 8 Grain Hot Cereal mix does have cracked non-GMO whole soybeans.
 For soy-free, you can use the 7 Grain Hot Cereal.